Haztarocks/Trae-Agent-memory-kit/USAGE.md

 ```

 Local repo (pre-publish):
-- Import directly from this monorepo path, e.g. `./packages/trae-memory-kit/src/*` for JS or build TS to `dist/`.
+- Import directly from this repo path, e.g. `./packages/trae-memory-kit/src/*` for JS or build TS to `dist/`.

-Node version: use Node 18+ (we use ESM).
-The repo includes a portable Node v20 if you need a local runtime.
+Node version: use Node 18+ (ESM).

 ## CLI usage — `trae-bootstrap`